WPBeginner

 7. Keep WordPress Automatic Updates Enabled

-WordPress comes with built-in ability to update itself and install the latest security releases.
+WordPress comes with a built-in ability to update itself and install the latest security releases.
 These are minor releases but crucial for the safety and security of your website.

-However, site-owners do have the ability to turn off automatic WordPress updates.
+However, site owners do have the ability to turn off automatic WordPress updates.
 This can be done by using an update manager plugin or by adding code in the wp-config.php file.

 These security updates are automatically installed on millions of websites.
 Make sure that automatic updates are enabled on your WordPress site to keep your site secure with these timely updates.